QualitativeDataRepository/iqmrnavigator/instructors/materials-services.md

 ---

-IQMR 2025 is innovating in a number of ways related to materials provision.
-This section outlines those changes, and offers additional information on technology and services.
+IQMR is innovating in a number of ways related to materials provision.
+This section outlines information on technology and services.

 ## Elimination of Paper

-Please note that beginning in 2025, IQMR is seeking to eliminate paper whenever possible.
+IQMR is seeking to eliminate paper whenever possible.
 For instance, you will no longer be provided upon arrival at the Institute with copies of the research designs to be presented in the research design sessions that you are chairing, or a copy of the IQMR face book.
 (The forests thank you for your understanding.)

 ## Printing